Featured image of 3D Printing Hack: How to Build a Filament Dry Box for Under $20 Source: Handy_Bear via Instructables

 Checking your work with a fit test ensures you're on the right track (Source: bekathwia via Instructables)

-Using the above basic materials, the steps to build a DIY dryer or dry box can include filling an airtight box with desiccant and placing the filament inside, storing filament in a food dehydrator and setting your desired temperature, or vacuum sealing filament in a bag with desiccant.
+Using the above basic materials, the steps to build a DIY dry box can include filling an airtight box with desiccant and placing the filament inside, storing filament in a food dehydrator and setting your desired temperature, or vacuum sealing filament in a bag with desiccant.

 However, these assembly tips are applicable if you choose to modify or upgrade your materials: